WebOfTrustInfo/rwot12-cologne/advance-readings/LinkedClaims.md

 The LinkedClaims vocabulary is designed for exactly this, for easily adding validations to existing claims or to entities such as DIDs, in a standard and minimal vocabulary, as well as hashlinking proof documents with a multibase hash.

+More generally, any vocabulary may use the digestMultibase field to compose credentials in a verifiable way by including the hash field along with the link to the associated credential.

 A Verifiable Presentation of not only a single claim, but hashlinked supporting documents and signed claims validating the original, allows the user to evaluate not only the fact of a signature but to estimate the credibility of the claim.